imagej/pyimagej/doc/llms/rulesets/environments/env_colab.md

 # Google Colab Environment Ruleset

 ## PRIMER NOTEBOOK SETUP
-- Assume pyimagej-primer.ipynb has been run and `ij` variable exists
+- Assume the notebook has been run and `ij` variable exists
 - If `ij` is not available instruct user to build from pyimagej-primer.ipynb
 - PyImageJ initialized in 'interactive' mode with Xvfb virtual display
 - Pre-configured bundles from https://github.com/fiji/fiji-builds/releases/